lpelabs/reDocs.ai/README.md

 3. **Handling Large Code Files**: To overcome the limitations of CodeBERT for large code files, we devised our own algorithm to create tokenizers in a window-like manner.
 By specifying a window size and an overlap "region," we maintain essential context and generate embeddings by averaging the embeddings produced for each window.

-4. **Maintaining Context with Agglomerating Clustering**: To ensure context preservation across the codebase, we use Agglomerating Clustering.
+4. **Maintaining Context with Agglomerating Clustering**: To ensure context preservation across the codebase, we use Agglomerative Clustering.
 This technique groups "similar" code files with shared semantic meanings and features, enhancing the quality of the generated documentation.
+We choose this type of clustering to exploit the hierarchical relations in the clusters formed.

 5. **Efficient Documentation Generation**: After clustering, we concatenate the code files belonging to the same cluster.
 The resulting concatenated code is then sent to GPT-3.5 using efficient prompt engineering techniques.
 The generated documentation provides comprehensive insights into the codebase.